alesrazym/mobile-assignment-kmm/README.md

 # mobile-assignment-kmm
-fetchRockets module for iOS solution application
+`fetchRockets` module for solution application.

-Simple library in Kotlin Multiplatform Mobile that has REST API requests, that are used in our example app for iOS version in Quanti [Mobile assignment](https://github.com/Qase/mobile-assignment)
+Simple library in Kotlin Multiplatform Mobile that provides REST API requests.

+Those are used in our example app in Quanti [mobile-assignment](https://github.com/Qase/mobile-assignment).

-KMM is used in both iOS (Swift) and Android (Kotlin) versions of mobile development, its new a inovative way of creating shared code for apps.
+KMM is used for both iOS (Swift) and Android (Kotlin) versions of mobile development.
+It is a modern way of creating shared code for apps.
-In this case this is shared use case of `RocketClient` that does the background work of creating api request, serializing (parsing) data from `json` to struct/class and then sending it into our platform-specific project.
+This project provides use cases of `RocketClient`.
+Such use cases do the work of creating API request, serializing (parsing) data from `json` to `struct/class` and then providing the data to platform-specific project.

-## API requests:
+## API requests
 ```Kotlin
  fetchAllRockets(): RocketResult<List<RocketKMM>>
  fetchRocketById(rocketId: String): RocketResutl<RocketKMM>